flowscan/nft-analytics-public-resources/README.md

-# nft-analytics-resource
+# Flowscan NFT Analytics Bounty Resources

-Resources for the NFT analytics project
+This repository is dedicated to provide information and resources for the NFT analytics bounty program by Flowscan.